-Authentication using Okta, a cloud-based identity management service, is available in Octopus 3.16 and later.
+Authentication using Okta, a cloud-based identity management service.

 To use Okta authentication with Octopus you will need to:

 - Configure Okta to trust your Octopus Deploy instance (by setting it up as an app in Okta).

 - Configure your Octopus Deploy instance to trust and use Okta as an Identity Provider.

 The first steps are to configure Okta to trust your instance of Octopus Deploy by configuring an app in your Okta account.

 Configure an app